Saturday, January 19th from 6:00-8:00 p.m.

 $8 per person or $9 with online purchase

-- Follow a torch-lit trail through the wetland and prairie
+- Follow a torch-lit trail through the reserve

 - See Heckrodt Wetland Reserve in a new light